Make Your Own Hummingbird Kit Automated Pet Toy

 This blog post was written by educator Jennifer Jensen, a student in the 2023 Cultural Connections with Hummingbird course offered through the Infosys Foundation USA.
 The course challenges educators to create a personally meaningful robot that represents their interests and identities, and to consider how they can share that experience with their students.
 Jennifer’s final project was so much fun, we asked her to share it in a guest blog post.
 Thank you for sharing, Jennifer!

-I wanted to create something that would allow my cats to get some playtime, especially during those times that I’m busy.
+I wanted to create something that would allow my cats to get some playtime, especially during those times when I’m busy.
 Since I have two cats, I needed two toys.

 The Hummingbird Kit components that I chose to incorporate into my build were: motion sensor, position servo, and the rotation servo.